KDE/merkuro/README.md

 Online event/task services such as Todoist that have non-standard implementations of calendars/task lists depend on someone taking the time to write code that adds support for the specific service in question.
 When (or if) that will happen will depend on how popular the service is, and on someone being willing to maintain support for said service.

 Proton Calendar specifically is problematic, and it is impossible for us to support until Proton provides a way for us to interact and interface with the calendar (i.e. with the bridge application).

-#### Does Kalendar work with Plasma's digital clock calendar widget?
+#### Does Merkuro calendar work with Plasma's digital clock calendar widget?

 Yes.
 This can be configured by right-clicking on the digital clock -> Configure digital clock... -> Calendar -> enable PIM Events Plugin

 This should reveal a new section in the widget settings, letting you configure which calendars' events will be visible in the widget.

-#### Does Kalendar use Akonadi?
+#### Does Merkuro use Akonadi?

 Yes.
-It is what allows us to support all the services that we support, and provides the core functionality of Kalendar (fetching, editing, creating, and deleting events from remote resources).
+It is what allows us to support all the services that we support, and provides the core functionality of Merkuro's various apps (fetching, editing, creating, and deleting events from remote resources, for instance).

 #### Why all the dependencies?

 While we’re actively working on reducing our number of external dependencies, these removals often take time and require reimplementing things in a new way, which is not always easy.

-Other dependencies we require are there so we don’t bloat Kalendar by copying functionality that can be provided by an external package also used by other applications.
+Other dependencies we require are there so we don’t bloat Merkuro by copying functionality that can be provided by an external package also used by other applications.

-#### Will Kalendar replace KOrganizer?
+#### Will <insert Merkuro application> replace <insert Kontact application>?

 For the time being, no.

-KOrganizer has an incredibly expansive feature set, which makes it a powerful tool for power users.
-Kalendar is instead focused on providing an approachable calendar for Plasma.
+Kontact has an incredibly expansive feature set, which makes it a powerful tool for power users.
+Merkuro is instead focused on providing an approachable PIM suite for Plasma.
 You can expect great usability and a visually appealing interface that works on both desktop and mobile.

-The intention is for the two apps to co-exist and for you to have the choice of using the one best suited to your needs.
-If you really need the advanced and expansive feature-set of KOrganizer, you will want to use that.
-If you want a versatile calendar application that is nice to use and you can comfortably use on your desktop and on your phone, Kalendar will fill that role well!
+The intention is for the two suites to co-exist and for you to have the choice of using the one best suited to your needs.
+If you really need the advanced and expansive feature-set of Kontaxt, you will want to use that.
+If you want a versatile app set that is nice to use and you can comfortably use on your desktop and on your phone, Merkuro will fill that role well!

 #### Will there be a flatpak?

-Yes, Kalendar is part of the [org.kde.kontact flatpak](https://flathub.org/apps/details/org.kde.kontact).
+Yes, Merkuro is part of the [org.kde.kontact flatpak](https://flathub.org/apps/details/org.kde.kontact).
 Please note that this package is missing some desktop integration features (e.g. the calendar applet plugin), and we generally recommend the use of the distro package if the version provided in the repositories is recent.

-#### How can I install Kalendar on distro "X"?
+#### How can I install Merkuro on distro "X"?

 This is unfortunately out of our hands.
-If you'd like a Kalendar package on your distribution of choice, ask your distribution's packagers (nicely!) if they'd like to package Kalendar.
+If you'd like a Merkuro package on your distribution of choice, ask your distribution's packagers (nicely!) if they'd like to package Merkuro.

 ## License